connorimes/hosp/README.md

 ```

 To build a shared object library (instead of a static library), add `-DBUILD_SHARED_LIBS=On` to the first cmake command.
+Add `-DCMAKE_BUILD_TYPE=Release` for an optimized build.
+Refer to CMake documentation for more a complete description of build options.

 ## Installing